Canavan disease is a condition that affects how the body breaks down and uses aspartic acid.

 Genetic counseling is recommended for people who want to have children and have a family history of Canavan disease.
 Counseling should be considered if both parents are of Ashkenazi Jewish descent.
 For this group, DNA testing can almost always tell if the parents are carriers.

-A diagnosis may be made before the baby is born (prenatal diagnosis) by testing the amniotic fluid.
+A diagnosis may be made before the baby is born (prenatal diagnosis) by testing the amniotic fluid, the fluid that surrounds the womb.